postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 Issue description | Possible fix
 --- | ---
 `Access-Control-Allow-Credentials` is set as `true` and `Access-Control-Allow-Origin` is set as `null`.
 With this configuration, an attacker could send AJAX queries to a vulnerable website from a malicious page loaded by the victim’s user agent.
-Even if a website with unauthenticated sensitive content (for example, an intranet website) doesn’t allow authenticated AJAX requests, this misconfiguration still lets attackers access it. | If a web resource contains sensitive information, you need to specify the origin in the `Access-Control-Allow-Origin` header.
-You should only specify trusted websites that need this resource in this header, with the most secured protocol supported.
+Even if a website with unauthenticated sensitive content (for example, an intranet website) doesn’t allow authenticated AJAX requests, this misconfiguration still lets attackers access it. | If a web resource has sensitive information, you need to specify the origin in the `Access-Control-Allow-Origin` header.
+Specify trusted websites that need this resource in this header, with the most secured protocol supported.

 #### Allowlisted null origin value

 Issue description | Possible fix
 --- | ---
-If the `null` origin is allowlisted, an attacker can use various tricks to generate a cross-origin request that contains the value `null` in the [`Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) header.
-This will satisfy the allowlist, leading to cross-domain access. | If a web resource contains sensitive information, you need to specify the origin in the `Access-Control-Allow-Origin` header.
-You should only specify trusted websites that need this resource in this header, with the most secured protocol supported.
+If the `null` origin is allowlisted, an attacker can use various tricks to generate a cross-origin request with the value `null` in the [`Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) header.
+This will satisfy the allowlist, leading to cross-domain access. | If a web resource has sensitive information, you need to specify the origin in the `Access-Control-Allow-Origin` header.
+Specify trusted websites that need this resource in this header, with the most secured protocol supported.

 #### Allowed all origins using a wildcard value